 Event Recap: The First Annual Jewish-Asian Friendship Dinner

 The JCA’s First Annual Jewish-Asian Friendship Dinner was a resounding success!
-On August 21, a sold-out crowd of 150 people representing both the Jewish and Asian communities gathered at the JCA.
+On August 21, a sold-out crowd of 150 people representing both the Jewish and Asian communities gathered at the Jewish Community Alliance of Southern Maine.

 Follow-Up

 Additionally, we will be working with Watt Samaki Buddhist Temple on a community security initiative, and the Chinese-American Friendship Association of Maine will be holding their Mid-Autumn Festival Potluck at the JCA in early October.
-Also, due to demand from both Jewish and Asian community members, we plan to start regularly convening in smaller groups to discuss ways our communities can work together.
+Due to demand from both Jewish and Asian community members, we also plan to start regularly convening in smaller groups to discuss ways our communities can work together.

 See you next year!